Towards Optimal Schemes for the Half-Duplex Two-Way Relay Channel: Outer Rate Bound

 \section{Outer Rate Bound}

-The Cut-set Theorem is applied to outer bound the achievable rates.
-The proof is given in the appendix. \\ \begin{theorem} All rate pairs of the discrete memoryless restricted half-duplex two-way relay channel that are achievable for some joint probability distributions
+In order to attain a performance bound on the problem we apply the cut-set theorem. \\ \begin{theorem} All rate pairs of the restricted half-duplex two-way relay channel that are achievable for some joint probability distributions of the form

 must satisfy